-The new Metro Tunnel station in North Melbourne will trigger significant urban renewal in the broader Arden-Macaulay precinct, to create a vibrant residential, commercial and retail precinct on the edge of the CBD.
+The new Metro Tunnel station in North Melbourne is part of plans for urban renewal in the broader Arden-Macaulay precinct.

-Over the next 30 years, the area will become home to 15,000 residents and more than 34,000 jobs, directly connected to the train network via the Metro Tunnel.
+Over the next 30 years it is expected that the area will become home to 15,000 residents and more than 34,000 jobs, directly connected to the train network via the Metro Tunnel.